 - Providing luke warm water for your rabbit.

 Severe cold can stress a rabbit out and cause them to develop cold-like symptoms.
 This is a serious condition in rabbits called snuffles, and if not treated quickly it can be fatal.
+Snuffles is caused by bacteria that already live in the nasal passages of most rabbits, but often don’t become a problem until the rabbit gets stressed.
 The signs include:

 - Watery eyes